 Lauren Hagerty is the Director of Marketing and Community for PowerToFly - the fastest growing diversity recruiting platform connecting women with Fortune 500 corporations and fast-growing startups.
 Lauren launched PowerToFly’s Virtual Chat & Learn program in 2018 and has hosted over 300 chats with female thought leaders worldwide.
 She currently works remotely from her home in upstate New York

 Marsha Druker is the Senior Program Manager for CMX Connect.
-She's a practicing community builder, leader Fuckup Nights Toronto, a community that de-stigmatizes failure.
-Before getting into community building, she held various Marketing and PR roles in companies ranging from consumer packaged goods to tech startups.
-Marsha is also the host of the Create Community podcast, where she chats with fellow community builders to define what community truly means.
+She's a practicing community builder, leader Fuckup Nights Toronto, a community & speaker series that shares stories of professional failure.
+Previously, she held various Marketing roles in companies ranging from consumer packaged goods to tech startups.
+She is also the host of the Create Community podcast where she chats with fellow community builders to define what community truly means.

 João Figueirinhas Costa is the CEO of Humaniaks - a Talent Advisory, Recruitment and Training startup.
 Over the past few weeks he has been dedicated to being one of the enablers at Tech4Covid19, a volunteer based movement fighting covid19 related challenges.